isaranwrap/StandardizingAKI/pkg/docs/Introduction.rst

 There are two methods to retroactively determine if a patient developed AKI: ``rolling-window`` and ``back-calculation``.

-.. option:: Rolling Window
+.. option:: Rolling Window (default)

    The rolling window definition of AKI is based on the change in creatinine in a 48 hour or 7 day `rolling window <https://www.mathworks.com/help/econ/rolling-window-estimation-of-state-space-models.html>`_ period.
    These are the stages mentioned in the KDIGO guidelines in the `Introduction`.

-.. option:: Back-calculation
+.. option:: Back-calculation (HB_trumping)

    The back-calculated definition of AKI is based on retroactively imputing baseline creatinine values.
 This is done by taking the *median* of the patient's outpatient creatinine values from 365 to 7 days prior to admission and setting that as the baseline creatinine.
 Then, the first KDIGO criterion for *Stage 1* is applied (the 50% increase in creatinine in < 7 days).
 If the condition is satisfied, the patient is considered to have AKI.

-   If there are no outpatient creatinine values measured for the patient from 365 to 7 days prior to admission, it is possible to still impute a baseline creatinine value based on the patients demographics: namely their age, sex, and race.
+   If there are no outpatient creatinine values measured for the patient from 365 t o 7 days prior to admission, it is possible to still impute a baseline creatinine value based on the patients demographics: namely their age, sex, and race.